A picture containing logo

 Published 2022

 German Social Democracy through British EyesBook: German Social Democracy through British Eyes: A Documentary History, 18701914.
 Toronto: University of Toronto Press, 2022.
 Pp. xxii, 392, 30 illustrations, 15 tables, 2 maps.
 Simultaneous cloth, paperback, EPub, and PDF editions.
-Paperback ISBN: 978-1-48-752748-8 (review in the December 2023 issue of the Journal of Modern History).
+Paperback ISBN: 978-1-48-752748-8 (review in the Journal of Modern History).
+(Book launch webcast here)

 Synopsis: On the eve of the First World War, the German Social Democratic Party (SPD) was the largest and most powerful socialist party in the world.
 This book examines the SPD’s rise using British diplomatic reports from Saxony, the third-largest federal state in Imperial Germany and the cradle of the socialist movement in that country.
 Rather than focusing on the Anglo-German antagonism leading to the First World War, it peers into the everyday struggles of German workers to build a political movement and emancipate themselves from the worst features of a modern capitalist system: exploitation, poverty, and injustice.
 The documents raise the question of how people from one nation view people from another nation.
 They also illuminate political systems, election practices, and anti-democratic strategies at the local and regional levels, allowing readers to test hypotheses derived only from national-level studies.
 This collection of primary sources shows why, despite the inhospitable environment of German authoritarianism, Saxony and Germany were among the most important incubators of socialism.
 Advance Praise here.